Dad's Root Beer: Advertising

 The company's signs on the Edens Expressway (I-94) and one near Lake Shore Drive asking "Have you had it lately?" became fixtures on the Chicago landscape.

 The product's jingle was a simple line sung several times, to a conga beat, with the "kick" coming on "Beer":

 In the mid-1950s, Dad's sponsored on a regional basis the syndicated TV adventure series Sheena, Queen of the Jungle.

-During the 1970s, Chicago-based television advertising for Dad's featured a different jingle sung by an ensemble with the following lyrics: